The transfer of a property from seller to buyer.

 the right of the lessor or freeholder to take possession of a property if there are any serious breaches of the lease.
 If it happens the lessee loses everything, not only the property, but the lessee still has the debt of the mortgage.
 This rarely happens, as the courts are very reluctant to enforce it.

-the person or company who owns the land on which the flat or house is situated.
+Often described as the person or company who owns the land on which the flat or house is situated.

 in a large development where there are separate buildings there may be a headlease for the whole development and separate leases for each building.
 These leases are known as sub-leases or underleases.